 From 12 industry legends who know what they’re talking about.

-In our eight years of Coveteur’ing, we’ve had face time with some of the most successful people on the planet—everyone from Grace Coddington to the president of Planned Parenthood.
-And we always ask them the same question: what’s the best advice you have for someone who wants to be like you?
+In our nine years of Coveteur-ing, we’ve had face time with some of the most successful people on the planet—everyone from Grace Coddington to the former president of Planned Parenthood.
+And we always ask them the same question: What’s the best advice you have for someone who wants to be like you?

 Yada, yada, we’re all busy, and sometimes it’s hard to take it all in.
-So in honor of Get Your Sh*t Together Week, we’ve made it really easy for you and compiled the most epic career advice we’ve ever gotten.
+So, to maximize your own busy schedule, we’ve made it really easy for you and compiled the most epic career advice we’ve ever gotten.
 You can’t afford to miss this one.

 “When I’m stuck, I walk.
 It helps me get unstuck.”